cchitsiang/awesome-stars/topics.md

 ## firebase

 - [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
 Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.
-- [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊
+- [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source reporting platform to build and share live dashboards from APIs, SQL and NoSQL databases, with powerful AI assistant, scheduling, and embeddable charts 📈📊
 - [alyssaxuu/mapus](https://github.com/alyssaxuu/mapus) - A map tool with real-time collaboration 🗺️
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
 - [firebase/flutterfire](https://github.com/firebase/flutterfire) - 🔥 A collection of Firebase plugins for Flutter apps.